National Lampoon's Van Wilder poster

 The inciting incident occurs at 10 minutes when Van's father cuts off his tuition, forcing Van to either get a job, graduate, or leave college - shattering his perpetual student paradise..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Van commits to opening up to Gwen for her article, agreeing to let her shadow him and see his real life - a choice to be vulnerable rather than maintain his shallow playboy facade., moving from reaction to action.
+This illustrates the protagonist's commitment to Van commits to opening up to Gwen for her article, agreeing to let her shadow him and see his real life - a choice to be vulnerable rather than maintain his shallow playboy facade., moving from reaction to action.

 The Collapse moment at 67 minutes (73% through) represents the emotional nadir.
 Here, Gwen rejects Van after discovering his deception.
 Van loses both the girl and his purpose - his party empire feels empty.
 The "death" of his false self and shallow existence., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.